JackGeoff/to-do-list/README.md

 To-do-list

-This is a simple website where the user can get to input tasks.
-Once done the user can mark it as done or delete it.
+This is a Task tracker website where the user can get to input tasks.
+Once done the user can mark it as done or delete it.The website is mainly made up of javascript to create and edit the tasks.

 features
    - delete - user can delete the task after completion or if any mistake has been made.